JaxPlays-Inc/jaxplays.org/content/people/Collin-Galvin.md

   photo_caption: Collin Galvin
   photo_attr: Anthony Paderewski - Anthony Shoots
 ---
-Collin is thrilled to be in his 3rd production at [[theatre:Alhambra Theatre & Dining]] this summer as Augustus Gloop in [[production:2025 Charlie and the Chocolate Factory]].
+Collin is thrilled to be in his 3rd production at [[theatre:Alhambra Theatre and Dining|Alhambra Theatre & Dining]] this summer as Augustus Gloop in [[production:2025 Charlie and the Chocolate Factory]].
 He has appeared in numerous regional community theatre plays in Saint Marys, GA and Fernandina Beach, FL including [[production:2024 Billy Elliot: The Musical|Billy Elliott]], Scrooge, Mean Girls, and Shrek.
 He has been acting since first grade and loves being on stage.
 He is also an aspiring singer, dancer, and musician (flute & piccolo).